ao-apps/maven-javadoc-plugin-failing-multiple-projects-same-name/README.md

+# Archived Repository

+This issue has been fixed in https://github.com/apache/maven-javadoc-plugin/pull/253 for inclusion in version 3.6.3.

+---

 # Bug in Maven Javadoc Plugin
 This project demonstrates a bug in [Maven Javadoc Plugin](https://maven.apache.org/plugins/maven-javadoc-plugin/) versions 3.1.0 through 3.6.2.
 When a reactor build has multiple projects with the same groupId and artifactId, even